Czaki/tox-min-req/README.md

 ## Configuration options

-The `tox-min-req` plugin allow to provide following environment configuration options:
+The `tox-min-req` plugin allows one to provide the following environment configuration options:

-* `min_req` - set to `1` to enable the minimum requirements testing, could be used instead of environment variable.
+* `min_req` - set to `1` to enable the minimum requirements testing; can be used instead of setting the environment variable.
-* `min_req_constraints` - list of additional constrains that will be used to generate the constrains file.
+* `min_req_constraints` - list of additional constraints that will be used to generate the constraints file.
-   It could be useful in following scenarios:
+   This is useful in following scenarios:
-  * Some of dependencies in old version is incompatible with its dependencies in latest version. (see Known issues)
+  * Some of dependencies of an old version are incompatible with  dependencies in latest version (see Known issues, below).
-  * Maintainers would like to test also some problematic dependencies in old version, but not oldest supported version.
+  * Maintainers would like to also test some problematic dependencies an old version, but not the oldest supported version.

 ```ini
 [tox]